Fraud Prevention Resources

 Liable party – Merchant

-Online payments taken using 3-D Secure
+Online and Pay by Link payments taken using 3-D Secure

 Liable party – Issuing Bank

-Online payments taken without using 3-D Secure
+Online and Pay by Link payments taken without using 3-D Secure

 Liable party – Merchant